No. 148 Squadron RAF: Second World War

 It was reformed at RAF Scampton on 7 June 1937 with the Hawker Audax and the Vickers Wellesley and moved twice before being disbanded and merged into No. 15 Operational Training Unit on 8 April 1940.
+While at RAF Stradishall in 1938, it was converted to a night bomber unit and equipped with the Vickers Wellesley bombers from No. 99 Squadron.
+In 1939, it received Vickers Wellington bombers and took part in a mass flight of the Bomber Command to Bordeaux and back in July of the same year.